jhach/bump-paper/content/posts/WWE Crown Jewel 2023: The Best and Worst Matches to Watch/index.md

 ---
-title: "WWE Crown Jewel 2023: The Best and Worst Matches to Watch"
+title: "WWE Crown Jewel 2023: A Comprehensive Review of All the Matches"
 date: 2023-11-10
 lastmod:
 # weight: 1